Recognition of same-sex unions in Romania: 2018 referendum

 The Romanian Government announced plans to hold a referendum in the fall of 2017, following a successful citizens' initiative by a group opposed to same-sex marriage, the Coalition for Family (Coaliția pentru Familie), which collected an estimated 3 million signatures in support of banning same-sex marriage.
 The Chamber of Deputies approved the initiative on 9 May 2017 in a 232–22 vote.
 However, no referendum was held that year.
 The government proposed to hold the referendum in May or June 2018, though these months also passed without a vote.
 Eventually, the referendum was confirmed to be held on 6 and 7 October 2018.
 The amendment was supported by religious groups.
 President Klaus Iohannis opposed the amendment, while many human rights activists called for a boycott.
 The referendum proceeded as planned on 6 and 7 October, and cost an estimated €43 million.
 It failed to achieve validity as the turnout was 21.1%, well below the 30% required under the law.
 The lowest turnout (8.5%) was recorded in Covasna County.
 The highest turnout (30.7%) was in Suceava County, the only county to surpass the 30% threshold.

-Court cases

-2018 Constitutional Court ruling

-On 27 September 2018, less than two weeks before the referendum to ban same-sex marriage, the Constitutional Court of Romania ruled that same-sex couples have the same rights to privacy and family life as heterosexual couples.
-The ruling, hailed as "landmark" by LGBT advocacy groups, stated that legal rights and obligations should be equal under law.
-However, the court also ruled that the term "spouses" can only refer to a "man and woman", since this was the intention of the original constitutional lawmakers.
+Recognition of marriages performed abroad